Posted by Tori Swaim on 6/10/2015 to Nursery Ideas & Design Inspiration

 Swip Swap: Look online for “swip swap” sites, where people are looking to exchange baby/kid’s items for free, or for a small price.
 Most cities also have a local “swip swap” on Facebook.
 Just search “swip swap” on your Facebook page.
 Most Swip Swap groups are “closed”, but have an option for you to “join group”.

-See full post on Project Nursery!
+See our full Nursery Budget post on Project Nursery!

 What methods did you use to save while decorating your nursery?
 We’d love to hear!